Tianjin Metro: History

 At the end of the 1990s, it was observed that the Metro system was quite out of date.
 The atmosphere of the stations was uninviting, difficult to navigate, and with few passenger amenities on the platforms.
-Trains were infrequent, sporadic and commonly delayed.
+Trains were infrequent, sporadic, and commonly delayed.
 The trains themselves were dilapidated, seat covers often torn off, and dim.
 Taking into consideration more modern, cleaner systems in East Asia, a massive reconstruction, modernization and expansion plan was laid out in 2000.
-In preparation, the system was closed on 1 September 2001, with renovation starting on 21 November.
+In preparation, the system was closed on 1 September 2001, with renovation starting on 21 November of the same year.
 After purchasing new rolling stock, adding half-height platform screen doors and extending the line up to Shuanglin, the line re-opened on 6 December 2006 as Line 1, after trial testing that began on 12 June of that year.

 During the renovation of the first line, other lines underwent construction.
 Line 9, operated by Binhai Mass Transit Development Co.
 Ltd, began construction in 2001 and its first section opened on 28 March 2004.
 Between 2004 and 2007, many new stations on the line opened successively.
 On 1 May 2011, the line was further extended westwards by 3 stations, bringing it to its current length of 52.8 km.
 The Tram line in the system, the TEDA Modern Guided Rail Tram, was built to serve the Tianjin Economic Development Area and was opened on 10 May 2007.
 Line 2, after a lengthy construction delay and a structural accident, finally opened, as two separate sections, to the public on 1 July 2012, with the sections being reconnected on 28 August 2013.
-Line 3, another main north-south line, opened in October 2012.
+Line 3, another main north–south line, opened in October 2012.

+Historically, the lines were jointly operated by two companies: the Tianjin Metro Group Co. operated lines 1, 2, 3, 6, and 10, while the Binhai Mass Transit Development Co. operated lines 5 and 9.
+In 2017, the two companies were merged into the Tianjin Rail Transit Group Co.
+(TRT), unifying operations.

 Lines

 Line 1

 Line 1 is built upon the old surface-level line, and was opened in 2006.
-It is 42.227 km with 32 stations (currently 27 stations in operation).
+It is 42.227 km with 32 stations (currently 29 stations in operation).
 The old at-grade Shuanglin station was closed on 28 December 2016 and reopened as a new underground station on 3 December 2018.
 The old rolling stocks (DKZ9 Series) were replaced at the same time.
 Line 1's color is red.